objcio/articles/2014-09-10-rapid-prototyping-in-swift-playgrounds.md

 In the [SceneKitMac.playground](https://github.com/BradLarson/PersonalSwiftPlaygrounds), we've built a fully functional 3D scene with an animating torus.
 You will need to show the Assistant Editor (View \| Assistant Editor \| Show Assistant Editor) to display the 3D view, which will automatically render and animate.
 This requires no compile cycle, and someone could play around with this to change colors, geometry, lighting, or anything else about the scene, and see it be reflected live.
 It documents and presents an interactive example for how to use this framework.

-In addition to documenting functions and their operations, you'll also note that we can verify that a function still operates as it should by looking at the results it provides, or even whether it still is parsed properly when we load the playground.
+In addition to documenting functions and their operations, you'll also note that we can verify that a function still operates as it should by looking at the results it provides, or even whether it is still parsed properly when we load the playground.
 It's not hard to envision adding assertions and creating real unit tests within a playground.
-Taken one step further, tests could be created for desired conditions, leading to a style of test-driven-development as you type.
+Taken one step further, tests could be created for desired conditions, leading to a style of test-driven development as you type.

 In fact, in the [July 2014 issue of the PragPub magazine](http://www.swaine.com/pragpub/), Ron Jeffries has this to say in his article, "Swift from a TDD Perspective":